22 (Suicides a Day) – 4x (more Likely) – 90% (Divorce Rate)

 22/4/90… to many these numbers mean nothing… but to those who have born the burden of battle, returned home, and their loved ones these numbers present a stark reality that majority of Americans never hear about.

 22/4/90… these numbers answers the questions that most benefactors or donors would ask like: “Why would you want to start a nonprofit business?” or, “Why does your organization exist?”

-When these questions are asked, it may be because many do not understand the conditions of our wounded veterans and their families / caregivers and how drastic the need is.
+When these questions are asked, it may be because many do not understand the conditions of our wounded veterans and their families / caregivers or how drastic the need is.

 - 22: The Number of Veterans Who Commit Suicide EACH DAY; that is one Warrior every 65 minutes

-- 4: The number of time more likely it is for a Veteran with Traumatic Brain Injury (TBI) to commit Suicide that for a Veteran without.
+- 4: The number of times MORE LIKELY it is for a Veteran with Traumatic Brain Injury (TBI) to commit Suicide than for a Veteran without.

 - 90%: The percentage of marriages that will end in Divorce for Veterans with PTSD.

-These are the facts and with the current state of financial affairs of our government, our veterans and families need Camp Freedom Ranch now more than ever.
+These are the facts and with the current state of financial affairs of our government, our veterans and families need our HELP now more than ever.